nrkravikumar/Python-Training/README.md

 	- Input and output formatting
 	- TypeCasting [int->float in dynamic vice-versa but not for float to int]
 # 09-06-2020:
-	- Conditional Statments with examples
+	- Conditional Statements with examples
 	- if
 	- if-else
 	- Nested if